 The Living Desert Zoo and Gardens

-Visiting the children’s museum in city is a given.
-This museum is not as big as some of the ones we’ve been to, however they have plenty to keep kids busy.
+Visiting the children’s museum in a city is a given.
+The Children’s Discovery Museum of the Dessert is not as big as some of the ones we’ve been to, however they have plenty to keep kids busy.
 We have been to this museum before, and what I like about it is the fact that their exhibits change.
-If becomes monotonous if you visit the same museum all the time and do the same things, so the kids and I love that when we visit, we can expect to see something new.
+It becomes monotonous if you visit the same museum all the time and do the same things, so the kids and I love that when we visit, we can expect to see something new.
 There are several buildings so make sure to visit them all as each one offers something different.

 The point of this short trip was to relax as well as do a few activities, so we spent one of our days at the resort and didn’t leave at all.
 We had breakfast at the restaurant on site, BluEmber and lunch by the pool, and both times the food was absolutely delicious.
 I don’t fancy hotel food, so I didn’t expect it to be so good.
 For dinner, we ordered take out.
 Click to read my review on Omni Rancho Las Palmas Resort & Spa.